List of The Neverending Story characters: Childlike Empress

 Childlike Empress (German: Kindliche Kaiserin) is the monarch of Fantasia, who resides in the capitol called the Ivory Tower (German: der Elfenbeinturm) in the heart of the realm.
 Although she is nominally the ruler of Fantasia, she rarely interacts with the outside world.
 Should she die, Fantasia and all Fantasians would cease to exist.
 The amulet known as Auryn is her emblem, and those who wear it are her representatives.
 As explained by Morla the Aged One, her lifetime is not measured in years, but by names, which only the imagination of a human child can give her.
 When she begins to need a new name, she begins to fade away, causing the Nothing to appear in Fantasia.
 She sends Atreyu on the Great Quest, which brings Bastian to Fantasia, and Bastian gives her the name of Moon Child, which restores Fantasia.

 The Empress' description is that of an indescribably beautiful young girl, appearing no older than ten, yet much older than the oldest Fantasians.
 Her hair is snow-white, as is her gown, and her eyes are the color of gold, earning her the title Golden-Eyed Commander of Wishes.

 The role was portrayed by Tami Stronach in Wolfgang Petersen's 1984 adaptation, by Alexandra Johnes in The NeverEnding Story II: The Next Chapter (1990) and by Julie Cox (apparently as an adolescent) in The NeverEnding Story III (1994).
-In the films, her hair is dark, rather than white, and in the first film, she is dressed like a bride.
+In the films, her hair is dark, rather than white.

 In the 1995 cartoon series, the Childlike Empress has golden hair, wears a green gown, and is voiced by Lisa Yamanaka.
 The episode "Missing Memories" reveals that the Empress is essentially the equivalent of the Fisher King to Fantasia; when Xayide finds crystals representing the Empress's memories in the Minroud Mine, shattering these crystals not only removes the Empress's memory of the subject depicted, but erases them from Fantasia itself.
 After Bastian drives Xayide out of the Mine before she can shatter the Empress's memory of him, he restores the Empress's memories by telling her of his own memories of Fantasia.

 In the 2001 television series Tales from the Neverending Story, the Empress, again depicted with dark hair, was played by Audrey Gardiner.
 In the series, she is a sister to Xayide, a ruler of Dark City.